-By using our platform, merchants achieve considerable uplift (often exceeding 60%) in international traffic conversion.
-We have highlighted below some actual use cases from our merchants.
-The case studies below illustrate the results some of our merchants have achieved through the use of our platform.
-These are individual experiences with our platform and not all merchants may experience all of the benefits described below.
+By using our platform, merchants achieve considerable uplift in conversion.
+We have seen merchants experience significant uplift (often exceeding 60%) in international traffic conversion after beginning to use our platform.
+The case studies below illustrate the results some of our merchants have achieved through the use of our platform:

 - Marc Jacobs among the world's leading luxury fashion brands, had been transacting online with their shoppers worldwide for some time.
 However, in the cross-border interactions with their shoppers, they were generally unable to support pricing, presentation and payments capabilities tailored to regional preferences.
 They sought a cross-border e-commerce solution that would enable them to offer a localized shopping experience, and in turn better capture their full international opportunity.
 Marc Jacobs engaged Global-e in September 2018 and in just three weeks' time was able to implement a cross-border solution that enabled them to offer their shoppers the improved and localized shopping experience sought.
-When comparing the three months immediately prior to engaging Global-e to the same three-month period in the following year, Marc Jacobs realized the following results: - ; 77% increase in the number of international orders as compared to the same period in the prior year; - i 130% increase in e-commerce revenues; and - superior performance in previously average-performing markets, such as France, where e-commerce revenues increased by 484%. - Etam a leading lingerie brand based in France, was selling its products to shoppers in dozens of countries, but was struggling to capture the full potential of its international reach due to common cross-border e-commerce hurdles.
+Within one year of engaging Global-e, Marc Jacobs realized the following results: - ; 77% increase in the number of international orders as compared to the same period in the prior year; - i 130% increase in e-commerce revenues; and - ; superior performance in previously average-performing markets, such as France, where e-commerce revenues increased by 484%. - Etam a leading lingerie brand based in France, was selling its products to shoppers in dozens of countries, but was struggling to capture the full potential of its international reach due to common cross-border e-commerce hurdles.
 These hurdles included the inability to offer multiple payment methods or to present prices in multiple currencies.
 They therefore sought to engage Global-e as an experienced cross-border solutions provider to help grow cross-border sales through an improved shopping and localized shopper experience.
 With Global-e, Etam was able to overcome their cross-border e-commerce challenges and achieve the superior shopping experience they sought for their shoppers.
-Etam engaged Global-e in September
+Within months of engaging Global-e in September 2017, Etam realized the following results: - ; 77% increase in the number of international orders; - ; 91% increase in e-commerce revenues; and